-The Company is a party to a credit agreement with KBC Bank SA.
-The conditions governing this agreement include a clause that confers the right to KBC Bank SA to terminate or suspend, entirely or partly, the credit facility of €

-54,5 million, and all its forms of utilisation, for the utilised part as well as for the non-utilised part, without formal notice or prior judicial recourse, with immediate effect at the date of sending the letter notifying the termination or the suspension, all this in case of substantial modifications of the Company's shareholder structure which might have an impact on the composition of the management bodies or on the overall risk assessment by the bank.
+The Company is also a party to a credit agreement with KBC Bank SA.
+The general terms and conditions governing this agreement include a clause that confers the right to KBC Bank SA to terminate or suspend, entirely or partly, the credit facility and all its forms of utilization, for the utilized part as well as for the nonutilized part, without formal notice or prior judicial recourse, with immediate effect at the date of sending the letter notifying the termination or the suspension, all this in case of substantial modifications of the Company's shareholder structure which might have an impact on the composition of the management bodies or on the overall risk assessment by the bank.

-The Company is a party to one credit agreement with BNP Paribas Fortis SA.
-The conditions governing this agreement include a clause conferring the right to BNP Paribas Fortis SA to suspend or terminate, with immediate effect and without formal notice, entirely or partly, the credit facilities of \in 46, or one of its forms of utilisation, for the utilised part as well as for the non-utilised part, all this in case of substantial modifications of Tubize shareholders structure which might have an impact on the composition of the governing bodies (as well as on the persons responsible for the day-to-day management) or on the overall risk assessment by the bank.
+The Company is a party to credit agreement with BNP Paribas Fortis SA.
+The general credit opening conditions governing this agreement include a clause conferring the right to BNP Paribas Fortis SA to suspend or terminate, with immediate effect and without formal notice, entirely or partly, the credit facilities or one of its forms of utilization, for the utilized part as well as for the non-utilized part, all this in case of substantial modifications of Tubize shareholders structure which might have an impact on the composition of the governing bodies (as well as on the persons responsible for the day-to-day management) or on the overall risk assessment by the bank.